Should I buy a house with Japanese knotweed?

 There’s a section on the TA6 form where you can fill this out.

 A good course of action is to hire a specialist and get a full report and plan, detailing how bad the problem is and how it can be dealt with.
-Buyers will most likely require this in order to get a mortgage anyway (see the section above for more info).
+Buyers will most likely require this in order to get a mortgage anyway.

-An even better course of action is to go ahead and follow that plan in advance, to eradicate the Japanese knotweed as best you can before even putting your house on the market.
+A better course of action is to start dealing with knotweed before you put your house on the market.
 This can be costly – usually between £950 and £4,000, depending on the scale of the problem – but can raise the value of your property overall.

 How to get rid of Japanese knotweed